Indirect Measures

 Indirect MeasureDescription

-Advisory BoardsProgram consultations with an advisory group providing professional input on the program and/or skills perceived as important for graduates.
+Advisory BoardsProfessional input from an advisory group that provides professional feedback on the program, curricula, and/or skills and knowledge perceived as important for graduates.

-Faculty Reviews of Curriculum, SLOs, Syllabi, or Assignment PromptsFaculty review, evaluate, and document where program-level SLOs are taught and developed in assignments, courses, and curricula.
+Faculty Review of Curriculum, SLOs, Syllabi, or Assignment PromptsFaculty review and evaluation of where program-level SLOs are taught and developed in assignments, courses, and curricula.

-Feedback from External AccreditorsFeedback from external accreditors providing professional input on the program, including its curriculum or SLOs.
+Feedback from External AccreditorsFeedback from external accreditors providing professional input on the program, curricula, and/or program-level SLOs.

 Indirect MeasureDescription

-Participation RatesStudent participation rates in research, internship, service learning, study abroad, and other activities, especially high impact practices, connected to student learning.
+Participation RatesStudent participation rates in research, internship, service learning, study abroad, and other activities connected to student learning might provide information about the student experience and opportunities.

 Indirect Measures Resources and Toolkits